mfrachet/create-frontend-framework/book/templating/template-literals.md

 ## Our first HTML elements

-Let's put our hands in!
+Let's put our hands on!

 The first step is to create a folder and a file at `./framework/element.js`: